neverfap-deluxe/nfd-api/content/content_articles/DONE--BOR--C--paying-the-nofap-maintenance-tax.md

 Of course, you may have an opposite problem.
 You may not be motivated enough.

-Everyone is different in this regard, and this website is designed to help you figure out exactly where your weaknesses are.
+Everyone is different in this regard, and NeverFap Deluxe is designed to help you figure out exactly where your weaknesses are.

 {{< hr2 "Change in attitude" >}}